 Propagation and Vectors of Spread

 In BC, bullfrogs are mostly spread with the aid of humans; particularly when people collect the tadpoles as live bait for fishing but then realize they are too big for, or not palatable to fish, or when juveniles and adults are captured as pets and then released in new areas.

 Bullfrogs are known as gape-limited predators, which means they will eat anything that fits into their mouths, including native amphibians, reptiles (garter snakes and alligator lizards), birds, fish, and insects, as well as their own offspring.
 Scientists are most concerned with their predation on native amphibians and birds and their potential to cause population declines.

 American Bullfrogs have been spotted as close as West Vancouver, but their presence has not been confirmed in the Sea to Sky Region, so PREVENTION is key:

 - Do not capture bullfrogs (or any frogs) and release them in areas where they do not occur, like the Sea to Sky (see attached map for where they do occur).

 - When you’re out on hikes in the Sea to Sky during the day or dusk in the summer, watch and listen for bullfrogs.
 They often escape before you can see them, but when they jump into the water they make a short alarm call (‘eeep’) and then a splash into the water.

-- The major threat to native amphibians is loss of natural habitat, and bullfrogs live best in degraded and modified lakes, ponds and wetlands in BC, so help conserve natural wetlands and work with local wetland and conservation societies to build new wetlands for native amphibians!
+- The major threat to native amphibians is the loss of natural habitat, and bullfrogs live best in degraded and modified lakes, ponds, and wetlands in BC, so help conserve natural wetlands and work with local wetland and conservation societies to build new wetlands for native amphibians!